-Jill’s career spans more than 24 years as a board certified Medicolegal Death Investigator (MDI) working in both urban and regional medical examiner’s and coroner’s offices in Minnesota and Colorado.
-She has conducted approximately 50,000 death investigations and is one of only 175 current MDIs in her field who has achieved the highest level of tested certification from the American Board of Medicolegal Death Investigators (F-ABMDI 185).
+Coroner Romann’s career spans more than 33 years serving the grieving public of which, 21 years as a board-certified Medicolegal Death Investigator (MDI) working in both urban and regional medical examiner’s and coroner’s offices in Minnesota, Wisconsin, and Colorado.
+She has conducted approximately 60,200 death investigations and is one of only 229 current MDIs in her field who has achieved the highest level of tested certification from the American Board of Medicolegal Death Investigators (F-ABMDI 185).

-With a background that involves working in every area of responsibility of the coroner’s office, Jill’s belief is that all death investigations should be done with a deep sense of compassion and humility for the family.
+With a background that involves working in every area of responsibility of the coroner’s office, Coroner Romann’s belief is that all death investigations should be done with a deep sense of compassion and humility for the family.